TrizahNabwire/GDSCRU-Website-/7) UX Writing.md

 # Google Style Guide
 ( https://m2.material.io/design/communication/writing.html#principles)

+# Writing
+Text should be understandable by anyone, anywhere, regardless of their culture or language.
 ## Be concise

 To facilitate navigation and discovery, write UI text in short, scannable segments that focus on a limited number of concepts at a time.